-In 2004 Little Haven Palliative Care saw the need for follow up bereavement care for our patient families and enhanced our care by employing the services of a Bereavement Support Nurse.
-Little Haven’s specialised palliative care nursing and bereavement support is now provided to over 140 families in the Gympie and surrounding region each year.
+In 2004 Little Haven Palliative Care recognising the need for follow up bereavement care for our patient families, enhanced our service by employing of a Bereavement Support Nurse.
+Little Haven’s specialised palliative care nursing and bereavement support is now provided to over 200 families in the Gympie and surrounding region each year.

-Little Haven continues to provide cancer and chemotherapy support to many others in the community and A Carer’s Support group is held on premise monthly.
+Little Haven continues to provide cancer and chemotherapy support to many others in the community, along with complementary therapies to enhance well being and a carers support group is held on premise monthly.